scottralph/TechnicalWriting/docs/2019/Sept/2019-09-11-case-class-structures-for-dataframes.md

 The problem I ran across is when I wanted a nested structure for one of the columns, and one of those entries had an array.
 Additionally, I was constructing the data for the DataFrame by taking an existing DataFrame, accessing the RDD, and mapping it to a new nested structure.
-"That's easy, I though", and I just tried to author a nested structure:
+"That's easy, I thought", and I just tried to author a nested structure:
 ```scala
 val schema =  StructType(
   List(